 It is the largest Hindu temple in Nepal and a place that leaves no one indifferent.
-And it is that there you can see ceremonies as unforgettable as impressive, with cremations of bodies on the banks of the Bagmati River.
-Following their tradition, Hindus incinerate their loved ones on the ghats, stairs by the river into which they will later dump the body.
+And it is there you can see ceremonies as unforgettable as impressive, with cremations of bodies on the banks of the Bagmati River.
+Following their tradition, Hindus incinerate their loved ones on the ghats, and stairs by the river into which they will later dump the body.

 It is a highly spiritual place, where the smell of incense mixes with that of cremations.
 Some people feel a bit shocked by these rituals, so if you are a little sensitive it is not the best thing to do.
 Given the intimate moments that occur, it is obvious that you have to maintain your forms at all times.
 The best time to observe funeral ceremonies is at sunrise or sunset.

 Another spot for the best places for photoshoot in Kathmandu is Swayambhunath Stupa.
 During sunset, it is one of the best times to visit this emblematic temple.
 One of the most named and famous in the city.
 It is an ancient religious complex located on top of a hill to the west of the city of Kathmandu.
 It is the oldest stupa in Kathmandu since it is estimated that in the 5th century, it was an important pilgrimage center.
 As its name says, there are usually many monkeys, which are considered sacred.
 This temple occupies a central position in the Tibetan Buddhism.
 To visit it you will have to climb its 365 steps.

 6. Shivapuri Nagarjun National Park